 It is important that you follow this exact order for these steps.

-Step 1: Remove the secondary language(s) and all existing translations
+- Remove the secondary language(s) and any existing translations

 WPML offers the option to remove secondary languages from your site.
 When you remove the secondary language(s), you delete all existing content in that language from your site’s database.

 - Go to WPML → Languages.
 In the Sites Languages section, Remove the secondary language(s) of your choice.